into the shell

 Joo won park | sound designer

 Joo Won Park is an Applied Mathematician and Sound Designer from South Korea.
 She came to New York City in 2013 to pursue Bachelor’s degree in Applied Mathematics and Economics at Columbia University.
 At Columbia’s Computer Music Center, she explored application of math and technology in the world of electronic music.
 Since 2016, she has studied Virtual Reality audio as well as sound perception.
 Joo Won’s application of Head-Related Transfer Function and Mathematics in Virtual Reality audio projects were presented at various events such as NYC Media Lab (2016, 2017), and Audio Engineering Society Convention (2017).
 Her paper Audio Localization Method for VR application was published in Audio Engineering Society Journal in 2017.
 Previously, she worked as a research assistant at Professor Nima Mesgarani’s Neural Acoustic Processing Lab, and researched on brain-emulating architecture of unsupervised Neural Network.
 Currently, she is pursuing Master’s degree in Applied Mathematics, expected to graduate in May 2018.
-After graduation, she will work full-time at Chain Intelligence as a blockchain consultant.
+She is currently an Analyst at Sony Music Entertainment.

 As Sound Designer, Joo Won developed the interactive audio technology and composed original music for Into the Shell.
 She leads the technology development.